Chr15w1986/Javascript_PP2/README.md

     * The concept of the game (although simple) is exciting and different, enough to keep the user trying over and over to reach the best score he/she them/they can. `Fulfilled.`
 * `As a user, I want to see obvious and clear buttons to play the game`:
     * I included two large and easy to read buttons with accompanying colours to differentiate between them.
 Outcome: `Fulfilled.`
+## FUNCTIONALITY
+* All buttons have been clicked on to ensure correct function
+* The game loads correctly on all device screen sizes
+* The image loads on the background as intended on all screen sizes
+* The alert box functions as expected when you're above 200ms, when you're within 200ms, and when you're below -200ms
 ## DEVICES
 * I have tested responsiveness and functionality on the following devices and browsers:
     * Android: